xdmushui/partner-center-sdk/develop/transition-a-new-commerce-subscription.md

 ## Post Transition

 Posts a transition request for a given customer and subscription.
-Returns the transition with its intial status.
+Returns the transition with its initial status.

 ### Prerequisites